CU-DBMI/set-website/_posts/2025-05-01-Understanding-Object-Storage.md

 ## How object storage works

-{% include figure.html image="images/object-storage-architecture.png" width="60%" caption="An object store maps keys to data and metadata using a flat namespace, ideal for scalable distributed systems." %}
+{% include figure.html image="images/object-storage-concepts.png" width="60%" caption="An object store maps keys to data and metadata using a flat namespace, ideal for scalable distributed systems." %}

-Here are the core principles of object storage:
+Here are the core principles of object storage to help conceptualize common terms and how it works.

 - **Flat Namespace**: No folder hierarchies; everything is accessed via a unique object key (similar to a URL path).
+Folders are typically simulated with "/" slashes to help unify how one may reference objects in correspondence with a filesystem.
 - **Objects**: Each unit of data includes the content, metadata, and a unique identifier (key).
 - **Buckets**: Logical containers for grouping objects (like folders, but flat).
+Generally a bucket is associated with one project.
 - **APIs**: Most object stores use HTTP REST APIs, often based on the [Amazon S3 API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
 - **Versioning and Lifecycle**: Objects can be versioned and automatically expired or archived.
 - **Event Notification**: Some systems emit events (e.g., via webhooks or queues) when new data is written—ideal for automation pipelines.

-## Demo: Using MinIO for scientific data
+## Demo: Using MinIO for object storage data

+{% include figure.html image="images/object-storage-demo.png" width="40%" %}

 Let’s walk through how to use [MinIO](https://min.io) to create and interact with object storage on your local system.
-MinIO is lightweight, open source, and provides an S3-compatible interface, making it perfect for development and reproducible demos.
+MinIO is lightweight, open source, and provides an S3-compatible interface, making it nice for development and reproducible demos.

 ### Step 1: Install MinIO